H5P Moodle Activity: Interactive Video (Faculty)

 - Scroll to the bottom of the page and select "Save and return to course" or "Save and display".

 - Students will see white (hollow) circles above the player bar indicating where in the video the questions will appear.
-If you have prevented skipping forward, make sure you indicate this to students in your directions.

 - The video will pause and a question will pop up in these spots.
 Students will answer and click "Check," and Moodle will indicate whether the answer is correct or wrong.
+If you have allowed a "retry" students can try again.
+After the "Check", students will be prompted to "Continue."

 - When students have answered all of the questions and viewed the entire video, a "Submission" box will open.
 Students click "Submit answers" and the score will be entered in the Moodle gradebook.